Dominicod/Dominicod/README.md

 # Hey y'all!
 My name is Dominic O'Donnell;

-Hello there!
 I am just a guy who loves building really cool applications in the best way he can.
 I am currently working at Seven Hills Technology creating web services in several different languages, primarily with React and C#/.NET.
 Outside of work, you'll find me toying with mixed reality software using Unity on my handy dandy Quest 3 or working on my web service side projects with C#/.NET.

 You can find me on [Linked-In][3].
 <!-- icons with padding -->